Aquarium: A Fully Differentiable Fluid-Structure Interaction Solver for Robotics Applications: EXPERIMENTAL RESULTS

 \subsection{Soft Robotic Fish Tail}

-To demonstrate Aquarium's ability to generalize beyond simple and still geometry in steady-state flow, we also simulate the periodic flapping of a soft robotic fish tail, and validate it against a hardware experiment as shown in Figure \ref{fig:soft-tail-hardware}.
-The soft robotic fish tail is fabricated as described in \cite{zhang2021learning, zhang2022creation}, and has a left and right chamber that are pneumatically actuated with \SI{500}{\milli\bar} at \SI{3}{\hertz}.
-The hardware experiment involves fixing the tail to a force sensor, which collects a time history of the net thrust force as the tail is actuated in initially still water.
+To demonstrate Aquarium's ability to generalize beyond simple geometry in steady-state flow, we also simulate the periodic flapping of a soft robotic fish tail in initially still water, and validate it against a hardware experiment as shown in Figure \ref{fig:soft-tail-hardware-vs-sim}.
+The soft robotic fish tail is fabricated as described in \cite{zhang_learning_2021, zhang_creation_2022}, and has a left and right chamber that are pneumatically actuated with \SI{500}{\milli\bar} at \SI{3}{\hertz}.
+The hardware experiment involves fixing the tail to a force sensor, which collects a time history of the net thrust force while the tail is actuated.
+We use previously collected video and force measurement data from \cite{zhang_learning_2021}.